Your manuscript or grant proposal is longer than it should be? Find out how you can hit the word count and improve your writing at the same time.

 “The present letter is a very long one, simply because I had no time to make it shorter.”
 This is a quote from Blaise Pascal, a French philosopher of the 17th century.
 350 years have gone and the sentence still applies today – even in scientific writing.

 I know from my own writing projects that the first draft is usually the longest version.
 In subsequent edits, I keep cutting words, sentences and sometimes even paragraphs.
-The same happens when I edit papers for my scientists.
+The same happens when I edit papers for my scientist clients.
 A motivation for this can be that my clients need to meet journal or funding agency guidelines, which often specify a word limit.
 But there’s another reason: Shorter often means better.

 When we are forced to cut down the word count, our writing becomes more structured and succinct.
 And think of it from the reader’s perspective: Would you rather read an 800-page or a 300-page book, which essentially say the same thing?